Bristol's best stag do activity!

 When you’ve got that ticked off the list, you may begin to populate the accommodation in Bristol before getting the activities, stag grub and party venues sorted.
 We have included sections on all the below to start off you, together with a couple additional local tips for good measure.

-Bristol Stag Weekend Ideas and Bristol stag do activities
+Bristol Stag Weekend Ideas

 For a beginning 17th Century Bristol was home to the pirating legend Edward Teach, Blackbeard!
 We’d advise against sending the stag out pirating and possibly settle to get a Bristol Packet ship tour of the numerous pubs and bars across the shore and docks.

 Bristol is a testament into the engineering excellence of this cigar puffing, stove pipe hat lover, Brunel.
 Arrive to the Bristol stag weekend in his glorious Temple Meads Railway Station (there is a night club at the railway arches alongside), watch that the magnificent Clifton Suspension Bridge, which it is possible to see from a bar patio and plank his world renowned ship the S.S.
 Great Britain.